WIDGWU/frontend-development/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.
+I would recommend to look deeper into the branch of `app/page.tsx` and change the specific component that you want to change.
+If you want to create a new page, create one inside app folder.
+Like `app/admin/page.tsx`.
+But if you want to create a new component, create one side `app/local-components`.
+The reason I am using `local-components` instead of just `components` in a standard Nextjs project is because I am using `Shadcn` as well.
+By default, all the components you download from Shadcn will be imported in `@/components` folder.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.